sgmurphy/wordpress-plugins/burst-statistics/readme.txt

 We value your feedback.
 You can [submit a support request on the WordPress forums](https://wordpress.org/support/plugin/burst-statistics/), and we will respond promptly.

 == Change log ==
+= 1.5.6 =
+* Improvement: Removed unused anonymize IP function.
+We don't save any IP addresses, so this has been removed.
+* Improvement: In the database boolean values will now be saved as tinyint(1) instead of int(1).
+This will save space in the database.
+* New: Gutenberg block to display amount of pageviews on a page.
+* Fix: Issue where adding a goal would cause a console.error.
+This has been resolved.

 = 1.5.5.1 =
 * Fix: Issue where the plugin could not be deleted due to a fatal error.
 This has been resolved.